heejune0709/Project_Openflight/doc/developmentLog.md

 ﻿## Development Log

 **Week 1 (March 20 ~ March 26):**
-Development: We have finalized our 3 deliverables and completed the Team Contract and Project Proposal together.
-We have also divided the work accordingly and set up our computer environment.
-There was no harship for this week.
+Development: Our team finalized the three deliverables, completed the Team Contract and Project Proposal, and assigned tasks accordingly.
+We also set up our computer environment.
+No difficulties were encountered this week.

-March 20th: Decided which dataset to use and discussed Team contract.
-March 24th: Discussed the method of the algorithm to achieve our project goal.
-March 25th: Finalized our major deliverables, algorithms, and our timeline.
-We have also revised our Final Project Proposal and submitted it to PrairieLearn.
+- Goals: Finalize deliverables, complete Team Contract and Project Proposal, and set up computer environment.
+- Tasks: Deciding on the dataset, discussing the Team Contract, finalizing major deliverables, algorithms, and timeline, and submitting the Final Project Proposal.
+Problems: None.
+- Next week's plan: Discuss graph creation and finalize the initial repository and code structure outline.

 **Week 2 (March 27 ~ April 2)**
-Development: We firstly discuss about how to make graph and moved on to finalize the initial repository and code structure outline.
+Development: We discussed graph creation and finalized the initial repository and code structure outline.

-March 28th: Complete converting data to proper array format and use the array data to graph format.
-March 30th: Started individual work on implementing 3 different deliverables.
+- Goals: Complete data conversion to array format and start individual work on implementing the three deliverables.
+- Tasks: Converting data to array format, creating graphs from array data, and starting work on the three deliverables.
+- Problems: None.
+- Next week's plan: Finalize BFS traversals and start Dijkstra's Algorithm while working on the PageRank Algorithm.

 **Week 3 (April 3 ~ April 9)**
-Development: We have met up with the deliverables we have implemented but we faced difficulties in making the make file and testing out if our method was correctly implemented.
-We have decided to reasearch on this so we can debug later.
+Development: We implemented the deliverables but faced difficulties creating the Makefile and verifying our methods.
+We decided to research this for debugging later.

-April 4th: Try to finalize BFS traversals and start Dijkstra’s as Page rank algorithm was still in progress.
-April 6th: Try to finalize Dijstra’s with a verification test.
-Modification on BFS traversals if needed but both didn't work as we faced some difficulties making makefile.
+- Goals: Finalize BFS traversals and start Dijkstra's Algorithm.
+Tasks: Attempting to finalize BFS traversals and Dijkstra's Algorithm with verification tests, but encountered Makefile issues.
+- Problems: Difficulties creating Makefile.
+- Next week's plan: Finalize the Airport class and prepare for the midway project check.

 **Week 4 (April 10 ~ April 16)**
-Development: We have finalized our airport class and was still figuring out the makefile.
-Moreover, for midpoint check up, we have finalized our 2 deliverables and got ready to present our progress.

-April 11th: Finish the airport class.
-April 13th: Ready for the midway check for our project.
-Modify algorithms if necessary.
+Development: We finalized our Airport class and continued working on the Makefile.
+We also completed two deliverables for the midway project check.

+- Goals: Finish the Airport class and prepare for the midway project check.
+- Tasks: Completing the Airport class and preparing for the midway project check by finalizing two deliverables.
+- Problems: Makefile difficulties persisted.
+- Next week's plan: Complete all three deliverables and write test cases.

 **Week 5 (April 17 ~ April 23)**
-Development: After meeting our mentor, we were able to finalize all 3 deliverables and tested out if they were working the right way.
-However, due to shortage of time we have decided to give up on making visualizations and focus more on completing the project itself.
+Development: After meeting with our mentor, we finalized all three deliverables and tested their functionality.
+However, due to time constraints, we decided to forgo visualizations and focus on project completion.

-April 18th: Try writing complete test cases for testing out the project as a whole.
-April 20th: Make main.cpp -> testing the codes to get result
+- Goals: Write complete test cases and work on main.cpp.
+- Tasks: Writing test cases for the entire project and working on main.cpp to test the code and obtain results.
+- Problems: Limited time for visualizations.
+- Next week's plan: Draw conclusions, write the final report, and prepare for the presentation.

 **Week 6 (April 24 ~ May 5)**
-Development:

-April 24th: Try to draw conclusion and write for final report.
+Development: Finalized our project to be ready for final submission.

-May 2nd: Final review from the beginning and get ready for the presentation.
+- Goals: Complete the project, write the final report, and prepare for the presentation.
-May 4th: Complete the project and submit it.
+- Tasks: Drawing conclusions, writing the final report, reviewing progress, and completing the project.
+- Problems: None.
+Next week's plan: Project submission and presentation.